shapeshed/jekyll.shapeshed.com/_posts/2006-05-02-securing_upload_folders_in_php_on_unix_servers.md

 ---
 layout: post
 title: Securing upload folders in PHP on Unix Servers
-excerpt: On many sites upload folders are set to 777 permissions.
+description: On many sites upload folders are set to 777 permissions.
 For many developers this is the easiest and quickest way of allowing Content Management Systems to upload files to the server.
 A more secure method is too use 755 permissions. <br />
 categories: [PHP]
 ---